-Even though water is of critical importance to humanity, its use and distribution has created strong debates.
-The fact that 1.1 billion people, which is equivalent to one-sixth of Earth’s total population, does not have access to clean, running water makes the issue an intense moral debate.
+Even though water is of critical importance to humanity, its use and distribution have created strong debates.
+The fact that 1.1 billion people, which is equivalent to one-sixth of Earth’s total population, do not have access to clean, running water makes the issue an intense moral debate.

-Moreover, environmentalists’ projections of water supply indicate that, by 2025, about one third of Earth’s population will struggle to have access to such vital resources.
+Además, environmentalists’ projections of water supply indicate that, by 2025, about one-third of Earth’s population will struggle to have access to such vital resources.
 Not only will water shortages directly impact the well-being of countless people across the globe, but will also harm the ecosystems which contribute towards the production of food worldwide.
 Such consequences will lead to both poverty as well as the politicization of water.

 Water is a basic human right and should therefore not be privatized, as privatization will imperil such irrefutable rights.